 They are double-coated, and while it may not look like they have a lot of fur to lose, they can surprise owners with how often they shed.
 They can then blow their coat twice a year as the seasons change, resulting in a lot of fur lost.

-However, these precautions must be taken with all dogs, and the Swedish Vallhund pup is a good choice for a house with kids.
+Kids should prepare and understand the rules of owning and handling a dog.
+However, these precautions must be taken with all dogs, and the Vallhund pup is a good choice for a house with kids.

 Uffi with a toddler